 Originally called 'Feists' because they were feisty, they captured the attention of the American public in the 1970's when President Theodore Roosevelt, who adored his Terrier called 'Skip', coined the name 'Rat Terrier' because they were originally bred for ratting and farm work.

 |Size||the Rat Terrier comes in 2 sizes, 10" - 13" (25 - 33 cm) and over 13" (33cm) up to and including 18"(46 cm)|

 |Ears||Erect, semi-erect and tipped, or button without preference|

 |Tail Length||Because they come in a natural short or bob-tail, any length is equally correct.|

 The American Hairless Terrier

-    History: The American Hairless Terrier, a USA Louisiana native, comes in

-    hairless and coated varieties.
-The idea of designing this breed

-    originated in 1972 when a hairless puppy happened to be born in a litter

-    of middle-sized Rat Terriers.
-Then Edwin and Willie Scott acquired a

-    hairless bitch, and in 2011 the first American Hairless Terrier was

-    recorded in the Foundation Stock Service.
-So began the breeding

-    specifically to create the American Hairless Terrier.
-This breed gained

-    full AKC recognition was effective from 2014.
+History: The American Hairless Terrier, a USA Louisiana native, comes in hairless and coated varieties.
+The idea of designing this breed originated in 1972 when a hairless puppy happened to be born in a litter of middle-sized Rat Terriers.
+Then Edwin and Willie Scott acquired a hairless bitch, and in 2011 the first American Hairless Terrier was recorded in the Foundation Stock Service.
+So began the breeding specifically to create the American Hairless Terrier.
+This breed gained full AKC recognition, effective from 2014.